 “I saw lots of vile stuff,” says Emma.

 Yet the fashion designer was fortunate to have many positive memories of her youth.
 Her best friend’s mum, Janette, became her “spiritual mum.”
 A rebellious but generous kind-hearted girl, she had many friends and most importantly she was determined not to follow the same route as her parents.

 “It was a horrible way to live and I thought, no matter what happens to me, I never want to end up living like that,” she says.

-Blown away by the opportunities in the creative industry she quickly established a reputation as an innovative graphic designer.
+Blown away by the opportunities in the creative industry she quickly established a reputation as an innovative Creative Director.
 She later branched into other areas and worked with leading brands such as Apple, Sony and Vodafone.
 Emma led the creative team at the Ibiza Rocks music festival and for rock star Lenny Kravitz.

 “I started to become more of an idea’s person,” she says.
-“I was a senior creative, where it was my responsibility to come up with the creative strategy and the top line ideas.”
+“I was a Creative Director, where it was my responsibility to come up with the creative strategy and the top line ideas.”